ansible/ansible/rst/playbooks.rst

 Those same variables are usable in templates, which we'll get to later.

+Now in a very basic playbook all the tasks will be listed directly in that play, though it will usually make more sense to break up tasks using the 'include:' directive.
+We'll show that a bit later.

 Running Operations On Change
 ````````````````````````````

-As we've mentioned, nearly all modules are written to be 'idempotent' and can relay  when
+As we've mentioned, modules are written to be 'idempotent' and can relay  when
 they have made a change on the remote system.
 Playbooks recognize this and
 have a basic event system that can be used to respond to change.